Rick van der Linden: History

 In 1966, the Occasional Swing Combo shared a stage with Rein van den Broek's jazz combo The InCrowd, and van den Broek was impressed with the young keyboardist.
 He offered van der Linden the chance to join The InCrowd, which van der Linden accepted.

 Soon after, they discovered there was another Dutch band with the name "The In Crowd", so they changed their name to Ekseption.
 In 1968, van der Linden attended a Rotterdam concert by The Nice, Keith Emerson's neo-classical rock trio, where they played a version of Bach's Brandenburg Concertos.
 Van der Linden was inspired to combine his love of classical music with modern presentation (see main article Ekseption).

 Ekseption toured heavily, mainly through Europe, from 1968 to 1974, and won critical acclaim.
 Van der Linden left Ekseption in 1974 to form Trace, a smaller rock trio along the lines of Emerson, Lake & Palmer.
 In 1978, he returned to Ekseption for the first in a series of reunions, each less successful than the previous.
 He also played with Mistral (1977–1980, with Robbie van Leeuwen (ex-Shocking Blue)) and Cum Laude (1980–1989).
 He released several solo albums, most reworkings of classical music in the Ekseption style.
 He performed session work with artists such as Jan Akkerman, Joachim Kuhn, Deep Purple, Phil Collins, Vangelis, Jack Lancaster and Brand X. From 2002 to 2005 Ekseption was composed of primarily Canadian members.
 Van der Linden is quoted as saying that this was his favourite period of his music career as these band members worked well with each other and created a family-like atmosphere.
 For the first time, van der Linden was able to tour Canada as well as previous locations in Europe.

+Rick was the second-cousin of Focus drummer Pierre van der Linden.